General Terms & Conditions for Services

 (d) entry is refused to the Premises, or access cannot be gained, at the appointed time, as agreed between you and us.

-(e) you report a fault, an engineer attends your Premises, and discovers the fault is not the result of the ADSL Service.
+(e) you report a fault, an engineer attends your Premises, and discovers the fault is not the result of the broadband Service.

 (f) your reported problem, following your request for an engineering visit, cannot be confirmed.